April sees the opening of an exciting new exhibition of Henry Moore's plaster sculptures in Wuppertal, Germany.

 Moore successfully used drapery on many of his female forms.
 As our wonderful micro-site Works in Public shows, Wuppertal has a cast of Moore's Draped Seated Woman 1957-58 bronze, (LH 428).
 The sculpture is on loan to the Tony Cragg Foundation, and can be seen in the grounds of their Skulpturenpark Waldfrieden.

 But Moore's figure was not a hit with the public when it was first unveiled, in it's original location outside of the Wuppertaler Schauspielhaus.
 In 1959 the cast was tarred and feathered and signs stating "One hundred frying pans could have been made from this" were hung around the figure's neck.

 The display of 30 plasters at Skulpturenpark Waldfrieden, Cragg Foundation highlights the importance of these original forms.
 Until recently Moore's plasters have been regarded as preparatory stages in his sculptural process rather than works of art in their own right.
 Moore favoured working in plaster as it could be moulded when wet and carved when dry.

 Referring to Moore's use of the human form in his sculpture, Tony Cragg writes in the Introduction to the Body and Void exhibition catalogue that Moore's artwork "reminds us that for whatever reasons we are here, and however long human beings exist, the form, shape and quality of this existence lie in our hands".
 Recalling the first time he saw Moore's plasters in person, Cragg states that he immediately became "engaged by these energetically carved sculptures and the vivid marks left by their shaping."

-The exhibition at Skulpturenpark Waldfrieden is open 09 April - 09 October 2016.
+Henry Moore: Plasters is open at Skulpturenpark Waldfrieden 9 April - 9 October 2016.